Swasth-Apps/swasth.co/src/pages/blog/science-of-gratitude-and-wellbeing.md

 **GRATITUDE JOURNALING**

 Writing about the things you are even a bit thankful for on a daily basis is more than enough to help you develop a positive outlook of life.
-For this, a gratitude journal can be at help when you mention about the people or things you are grateful for so far.
+For this, a gratitude journal can be helpful in which you mention about the people or things you are grateful for so far.

 **SAVORING WALKS**

 Take the time to appreciate your surrounding environment like innocent animals, the vivid blue sky or evergreen trees.
-This is a 20-minute weekly walk that you can initiate all by yourself, enjoying your own company and experiencing an inner peace, via a different route each time.
+This is a 20-minute walk that you can initiate all by yourself, enjoying your own company and experiencing an inner peace, via a different route each time.
 The idea is to pay attention during the walk to as many positive sights, sounds, and smells.

 **A LETTER OF THANKS**

 Write a letter to the person who has had a positive or changing effect in your life, be it at any point so far.
-You can even write this letter to he person whom you have been not in much contact with.
+You can even write this letter to the person whom you have been not in much contact with.

 **MAKE IT A ROUTINE**